Persian carpet: Wool

 In most Persian rugs, the pile is of sheep's wool.
 Its characteristics and quality vary from each area to the next, depending on the breed of sheep, climatic conditions, pasturage, and the particular customs relating to when and how the wool is shorn and processed.
 Different areas of a sheep's fleece yield different qualities of wool, depending on the ratio between the thicker and stiffer sheep hair and the finer fibers of the wool.
 Usually, sheep are shorn in spring and fall.
 The spring shear produces wool of finer quality.
 The lowest grade of wool used in carpet weaving is "skin" wool, which is removed chemically from dead animal skin.
 Higher grades of Persian wool are often referred to as kurk, or kork wool, which is gained from the wool growing on the sheep's neck.
 Modern production also makes use of imported wool, e.g. Merino wool from New Zealand, because the high demand on carpet wool cannot be entirely met by the local production.
 Fibers from camels and goats are also used.
-Goat hair is mainly used for fastening the borders, or selvedges, of nomadic rugs like Baluch rugs, since it is more resistant to abrasion.
+Goat hair is mainly used for fastening the borders, or selvedges, of nomadic rugs like Balochi rugs, since it is more resistant to abrasion.
 Camel wool is occasionally used in Persian nomadic rugs.
 It is often dyed in black, or used in its natural colour.
 More often, wool said to be camel's wool turns out to be dyed sheep wool.